Mohab25/polyfix-kartoza/README.md

 -----
-output (collection): objects holding spatial data which to be output to a file output_path(str): a path holds the information about the output file (path, name and extension)
+output (collection): objects holding spatial data which to be output to a file output_path(Path): a path holds the information about the output file (path, name and extension)
 ~~~